openjdk/guide/src/next.md

 ## ProblemListing or `@ignore`-ing a Test

 Sometimes tests break.
-It could be due to bugs in the test itself, or due to changed functionality in the code that the test is testing.
+It could be e.g. due to bugs in the test itself, due to changed functionality in the code that the test is testing, or changes in the environment where the test is executed.
 While working on a fix, it can be useful to stop the test from being executed in everyone else's testing to reduce noise, especially if the test is expected to fail for more than a day.
 There are two ways to stop a test from being run in standard test runs: ProblemListing and using the `@ignore` keyword.
 Removing tests isn't the standard way to remove a failure.
-A failing test is expected to be a regression and should ideally be handled promptly with high urgency.
+A failing test is often a regression and should ideally be handled with high urgency.

 I'll say it right away so that it's not forgotten at the end: Remember to remove the JBS id from the ProblemList or the test when the bug is closed.
 This is especially easy to forget if a bug is closed as a duplicate or 'Will Not Fix'.

 ### ProblemListing jtreg tests

-ProblemListing is used for a short term exclusion while a test is being fixed, and for the exclusion of intermittently failing tests that cause too much noise, but can still be useful to run on an ad-hoc basis.
+ProblemListing should be used for a short term exclusion while a test is being fixed, and for the exclusion of intermittently failing tests that cause too much noise, but can still be useful to run on an ad-hoc basis.
 ProblemListing is done in the file `ProblemList.txt`.
 There are actually several ProblemList files to choose from.
 Their location and name hint about what area or feature each file belongs to.
 Each file has sections for different components.
 All ProblemList files complement each other to build the total set of tests to exclude in JTReg runs.

 ~~~
 test/hotspot/jtreg/ProblemList.txt